-Hub lead: Matt Schrenk, Department of Earth and Environmental Sciences
+Hub co-leads: Matt Schrenk, Department of Earth and Environmental Sciences and Elizabeth Mack, Department of Geography, the Environment, and Spatial Science.

 - Spartans Making A Difference: From farmland to faucet